 5 Traditional Cultures of Vietnam

-Though heavily influenced by Chinese culture, Vietnam, a mysterious land in Southeast Asia, also sees multiple changes along history, where you will discover a fascinating culture.
-If you are embarking on planning a trip to this amazing country, this article will show you 5 of traditional Vietnamese cultures that may help you get a glimpse of Vietnam first.
+Though heavily influenced by Chinese culture, Vietnam, a mysterious land in Southeast Asia, also sees multiple changes along with history, where you will discover a fascinating culture.
+If you are embarking on planning a trip to this amazing country, this article will show you 5 of the traditional Vietnamese cultures that may help you get a glimpse of Vietnam first.

 Mekong Delta has bred a fertile land

 A rickshaw is a two-wheel or three-wheel vehicle used for carrying passengers.
-One of the most acceptable theories about the invention of rickshaw believes that an American missionary invented it in order to carry his invalid wife.
-During the French colonial time, rickshaw, or more specifically, cyclo appeared in Vietnam and became a popular transportation means.
+One of the most accepted theories about the invention of the rickshaw believes that an American missionary invented it in order to carry his invalid wife.
+During the French colonial time, the rickshaw, or more specifically, cyclo appeared in Vietnam and became a popular transportation means.
 However, this unique vehicle now serves mainly as a tourist attraction.
-Unlike the two-wheel one pulled by man on foot, the rickshaws in Vietnam nowadays are powered by a man pedaling behind, with two of the wheels in the front and one in the back under the driver.
+Unlike the two-wheel one pulled by a man on foot, the rickshaws in Vietnam nowadays are powered by a man pedaling behind, with two of the wheels in the front and one in the back under the driver.

-It's really an authentic way to explore the Vietnamese cities by rickshaw, which you can experience the local civil life, and the drivers are usually very passionate about telling you the stories and cultures of Vietnam.
+It's really an authentic way to explore the Vietnamese cities by rickshaw, where you can experience the local civil life, and the drivers are usually very passionate about telling you the stories and cultures of Vietnam.

-2. It's always wise to negotiate the charges before you jump into the cabin, in order to avoid unnecessary argument.
+2. It's always wise to negotiate the charges before you jump into the cabin, in order to avoid unnecessary arguments.
 One trick about bargaining with the drivers is that you can first offer a third of the price, and then haggle the fare to about half of the price.
 If the driver still refuses it, you can try pretending to walk away for seeking another driver, and then there's a great possibility that he will accept the deal.